 While your child is taking medications, different tests may be done to monitor their effectiveness.
 These tests may include:

-- Blood work: Frequent blood draws testing is usually required to check the level of the medication in the body.
-Based on this level, the physician may increase or decrease the dose of the medication to achieve the desired level.
+- Blood work: Frequent blood testing is usually required to check the level of the medication in the body.
+Based on this level, a child's physician may increase or decrease the dose of the medication to achieve the desired level.
 This level is called the "therapeutic level" and is where the medication works most efficiently.
-Blood work may also be done to monitor the affects of medications on body organs.
+Blood work may also be done to monitor the effects of pediatric seizure medications on body organs.

 - Urine tests: These tests are performed to see how the child's body is responding to the medication.